IST-EVA-Support/EVA_Show-Case/src/demo/cookie-inspection/README.md

 Install.sh will perform the following steps:

-1. Build the required plug-ins for each showcase and install them into ADLINK EVASDK.
+1. Download the demo video.
 2. Download the inference ONNX model file and label file.
 3. Download the required showcase demo videos and plug-in setup files.